ChunchaoPeter/HMOGP-LV/README.md

 # HMOGP-LV

-To-do: merge all revelant code and experiment into this repository,
+To-do: merge all revelant codes and experiments into this repository,